mendix/docs/content/howto/monitoring-troubleshooting/debug-microflows-remotely.md

 1. Log in to the SAP Cockpit and go to your application's settings page.

-2. Go to your application -> Security -> User-Provided Variables
+2. Go to your application -> User-Provided Variables

 3. Click on the button 'Add variable' and add 'DEBUGGER_PASSWORD' and the password.
 Both are case-sensitive.